hdiva/drupaldo_test/README.md

     $ drush site:install --existing-config
     ```

-3a.
-Install the site from config with a sqlite database.
+4. Install the site from config with a sqlite database.
+(If you did 3, skip to 5)

     ```
     $ drush site:install--db-url=sqlite://web/sites/default/files/.ht.sqlite --existing-config
     ```

-4. Create a test user, and login:
+5. Create a test user, and login:

     ```
     $ drush user:create test